bblack16/plutonium-waypoints/README.md

 # Plutonium Waypoints and Scripts

 This repository is a collection of various things I've created or modified for Plutonium for my own personal set up.
 Waypoints for Bot Warfare can be found in iw5/waypoints.
 I'm also working on porting some game mods and adding my own personal changes via scripts which can be found in `iw5/scripts`.
-Instructions on usage will be found in a separate README in that directory and/or documented within each script.
+Instructions on usage will be found in a [separate README](iw5/scripts/README.md) in that directory.

 # Requirements
 1. [Plutonium](https://plutonium.pw/)